sstadick/perbase/README.md

 ## merge-adjacent

-`merge-adjacent` is a utility to merege overlapping regions in a BED-like file.
+`merge-adjacent` is a utility to merge overlapping regions in a BED-like file.

-It will take a file with four columns and no header as long as the colums are like:
+It will take a file with four columns and no header as long as the columns are like:

 ```text
 <contig>\t<start>\t<stop>\t<depth>\n
 ```

-Or it can take files with three columsn with headers that are like
+Or it can take files with three columns with headers that are like

 ```text
 <REF|chrom>\t<POS|chromStart>\t<END|chromEnd>\t<DEPTH|COV>